Pain and Suffering: Your Mental and Emotional Anguish After a Car Accident

 Keep in mind that the amount of compensation the insurance company or the jury awards you for your pain and suffering damages depends on a variety of factors.
 For instance, they will take into consideration the severity of your injuries, the types of medical treatment you have already received and will have to receive in the future, and the length of time it will take you to recover, assuming you can ever fully recover.

-Despite the noneconomic nature of pain and suffering damages, your personal injury lawyer can prove them by means of the following:
+Despite the noneconomic nature of pain and suffering damages, your personal injury lawyer can prove them using the following:

 Remember that in a personal injury lawsuit, your burden of proof as the plaintiff is that of a preponderance of the evidence.
 In other words, the evidence you produce at trial must convince the jury that it’s more likely than not that not only did the defendant cause the accident that resulted in your injuries, but also that the damages you’re claiming, including your pain and suffering car accident claim, are valid.
 This burden of proof is considerably below the “beyond a reasonable doubt” standard that a prosecutor must sustain in a criminal case.